Canine gestation is just the scientific term for dog pregnancy.

 they may decide to place their female on an antibiotic such as

-Aventi-Clave 6.25mg, BID to make sure she does not have any infection
+Aventi-Clave 6.25mg, BID x 7-10 days, to make sure she does not have any infection

 depending on her previous breeding history.